The security of our website and the security of our website users is taken very seriously at Link Market Services Limited ("Link").

 As with anti-virus software, you should also regularly scan your computer using anti-spyware software.
 Once again, Microsoft, Apple and Linux distributions all provide suitable anti-spyware software for their operating systems and there are many commercial or free software packages available.

 When accessing the Link website, avoid using public or shared computers to do so.
-Internet Cafes and libraries are extremely susceptible to viruses, spyware and malware.
+Internet Cafes and libraries are extremely susceptible to malware.
 If you do access our website at one of these places, you may like to change your password as soon as possible afterwards.

 Your username and password are your keys to our website.
 Please keep them safe.